 stock.
 We had a very talented man in our community who made them by

 hand.
 (See our section on Bird Feeder Plans)

 might think it was just because of my enthusiasm that people would buy

 our platform feeders.
 That may have been partially true for the initial

 purchase.
 But they would come back after using it for more.

-After trying one of the many styles of platform feeders many people would come back to our store to purchase other styles.
+After trying one of the many styles of open feeders many people would come back to our store to purchase other styles.

 We had lots of customers

 buy them for gifts to give to relatives and friends.